What to Look for in Your Dental Receptionists

 Jun 24, 2022 | Blog

-Your receptionists are the first people your patients see when they enter your dental clinic.
-Besides the fact that they attend the front desk, this is important because your dental receptionists can serve a critical role in increasing your clinic’s profit margin.
+Your front desk staff can do much more than facilitate check-ins.
+They’re the people your patients see when they enter and leave your dental clinic.
+Your clinic’s patient retention and satisfaction hinges in part on how your front desk performs.
+Thus, they can serve a critical role in increasing your clinic’s profit margin.

 50% to 80% of adults in the United States have dental anxiety, and at least 20% of patients see their dentists irregularly.
 In other words, your patients are often scared when they enter your dental clinic.
 They may also prefer to visit your dental clinic at irregular intervals.
 This can lead to untapped profitability for your clinic.

 This is vital because your receptionists can help you access a higher profit margin by easing your patients’ anxiety.
-If your patients are actively calmed down before their appointments, they may want to come back more often.
+If your patients are actively calmed down before their appointments, they’re more likely to come back.

 You can discuss ways to address this issue with your receptionists during their training.